 You can expect live entertainment in the evenings.
-While I was there I the afternoon, I imagine this place gets grooving at night.
+While I was there in the afternoon, I imagine this place getting grooving at night.

 The museum is housed in the former Lorraine Motel where Martin Luther King, Jr. was shot.
 The building’s exterior looks exactly as it did on the fateful day.
 The interior is dedicated to the history of Civil Rights in the United States, beginning with slavery through Jim Crow and up to the present day.

-The rooms remain as there were in 1968.
+The rooms remain as they were in 1968.

 To do this museum justice, you really need to spend about 3-hours here.
 I went one day but only had about an hour and fifteen minutes.
 It was not enough.
 I felt like I blew through.
 I went back for a second visit when I could dedicate more time and spent 3 hours there on that visit.
 So, I think it is fair to say that this is the minimum amount of time to allocate.

 Like many cities, that have a particular food for which they are known, there is always dispute among the locals over who does it the best.
-In the Bluff City it’s BBQ.
+In Bluff City, it’s BBQ.
 Typically, three names top the list: Rendezvous, Blues City Café, and Central BBQ.